-Change in emissions (metric tons CO2e) Emissions value (percentage) Please explain calculation Change in renewable energy consumption 4600 Decreased 4.7 The gross global emissions (Scope 1 + 2) of Abbott for 2019 were 972,000 metric tons of CO2e (including our acquisition of Alere Inc).
-Our gross global emissions for the previous reporting year (including our acquisition of Alere Inc) were 976,000 metric tons of CO2e.
-This means that the total change in emissions is 4,600 metric tons of CO2e.
-According to the formula in the explanation of terms this resulted in an emission reduction of: (4,600/976,000) 100 = 4.7%.
-The change from 976,000 to 972,000 metric tonnes is attributed to three reasons: 1) increased purchase of renewable energy, 2) increase in renewable energy generated on-site, and 3) increased availability of supplier-specific emission factors that were generally lower than location-based factors.
-Other emissions reduction activities 0 No change 0 General efficiency improvements, including cogeneration were offset by production increases.
+Change in emissions (metric tons CO2e) Emissions value (percentage) Please explain calculation Change in renewable energy consumption 56000 Decreased 5.8 The gross global emissions (Scope 1+2) of Abbott for 2020 were 906,000 metric tons of CO2e.
+Our gross global emissions for the previous year (including the acquisition of Alere Inc.) were 962,000 metric tons of CO2e.
+According to the formula in the explanation of terms this resulted in an emission reduction of: (56,000/962,000) 100 = 5.8%.
+The change from 962,000 to 906,000 metric tonnes is attributed to the following reasons: 1.
+Increased purchase of renewable energy 2.
+Increased in renewable energy generated on-site 3.
+Increased availability of supplier-specific emission factors that were generally lower than location-based factors.
+Other emissions reduction activities 0 No change 0 Energy efficiency improvements were generally offset by increases at select facilities due to ramping production of COVID-19 test kits.
+Reductions are attributed to project initiatives described above and as a result of COVID-19.
+For example non-critical employees and sales teams worked from home for several months contributing to the reduction in fuel consumption for our commercial sales fleet.
 Divestment 0 No change 0 Historical data are adjusted for acquisitions and divestitures per the Greenhouse Gas Protocol.
-Acquisitions 27000 Increased 0.01 Historical data are adjusted for acquisitions and divestitures per the Greenhouse Gas Protocol.
-In 2019, our acquisition of Alere, Inc. was included in our external reporting for the first time.
-Alere operations accounted for 27,000 MT CO2e in 2019, these emissions represent about 0.005% (rounded to 0.01% in our response) of Abbott's 2019 Scope 1 and 2 emissions.
-Alere Inc. has been integrated into all reported emissions back to our 2010 baseline.
-Mergers 0 No change 0 Not applicable.
-Change in output 0 No change 0 Emissions decreased, despite production increases.
-This is due to increased purchases of renewable energy.
+Acquisitions 0 No change 0 Not applicable Mergers 0 No change 0 Not applicable Change in output 0 No change 0 Changes in output did not materially impact our emissions as the majority of emission decrease is due to increased purchases of renewable energy.
 Change in methodology 0 No change 0 Not applicable.
 Change in boundary 0 No change 0 Historical data are adjusted for acquisitions and divestitures per the Greenhouse Gas Protocol.
 Change in physical operating conditions 0 No change 0 Historical data are adjusted for acquisitions and divestitures per the Greenhouse Gas Protocol.
 Unidentified 0 No change 0 Not applicable.
 Other 0 No change 0 Not applicable.